scrtlabs/SecretNetwork/docs/validators-and-full-nodes/join-validator-mainnet.md

-# How to join the Secret Blockhain as a mainnet validator
+# How to join the Secret Network as a mainnet validator

 ### 1. [Run a new full node](/docs/validators-and-full-nodes/run-full-node-mainnet.md) on a new machine.